masonfmatthews/rails_assignments/assignments/api_caching/README.md

 Make two additional changes to your application:

 1. If information about the requested user's profile is more than one day old, requery from the API and refresh your database cache of that profile.
-2. If information about the requested user's profile is more than two hours old, requery from the API and refresh your database's cache of those repositories.
+2. If information about the requested user's repositories is more than two hours old, requery from the API and refresh your database's cache of those repositories.

 This is called a cache invalidation strategy.
 May the force be with you.